Arc is the Future of Startup Finance

 Over the last year, we’ve met with thousands of startup founders to dissect their finance needs.
 We built and then rebuilt our own finance stack from scratch – experimenting with seemingly every permutation of products.
 What we learned is that the whole is greater than the sum of its parts.

 At Arc, we’re reimagining the B2B finance stack from the ground up and in the process, we’re putting software founders back in control of their financial future.

-We’ve combined the flexibility and benefits of an API-driven solution with the native functionality of a consumer app, delivering all the financial services (funding, banking, spend management, FP&A, forecasting, etc.) startups need without the drawbacks of legacy financial institutions (offline, relationship-driven, and time consuming).
+We’ve combined the flexibility and benefits of an API-driven solution with the native functionality of a consumer app, delivering all the financial services (funding, cash management, spend management, FP&A, forecasting, etc.) startups need without the drawbacks of legacy financial institutions (offline, relationship-driven, and time consuming).

 Arc is the first, and only, digitally native and vertically integrated finance platform.
 Because of that, and the fact that we have truly unified the finance stack, we have access to data that no one else does, which means that we can help startups in ways that no one else can.

 We can help them understand:

 - When to raise capital, and when they don’t need to

 - When to take equity dollars vs. debt vs. alternative financing

 - Whether they’re growing at the same rate or or faster or slower than their peers